insertish/bluej-bug-demo/README.md

 I enabled the [Unicode UTF-8 beta (for non-Unicode programs) in Windows using this StackOverflow guide](https://stackoverflow.com/questions/57131654/using-utf-8-encoding-chcp-65001-in-command-prompt-windows-powershell-window) (I didn't realise at the time this was for "non-Unicode" programs but the fact that I caused an issue with it was interesting enough to keep it here), which led me to find:

 1. Using the Windows exported jar on Windows, I got the same result, with mangled emoji.
-2. Using the Linux exported jar ([download bluej_out.jar](https://github.com/insertish/bluej-bug-demo/raw/master/Linux%20Exports/bluej_out.jar)) on Windows caused BlueJ to eternally hang.
+2. Using the Linux exported jar on Windows caused BlueJ to eternally hang.

    As seen in the picture below: